mollydonohue-GA/projectThree/README.md

 * Do they deliver?
 * Can someone pick up for the office?

+CraigsLunch is simply the easiest way to coordinate the who, what, where of lunch.

+With your teams's Slack credentials log in to the app.

+*** image of log in page ***

+*** image of team / restaurant screen

+--

+## User Story

+1. User first lands on a log in or sign up page
+	* if new user - user clicks on sign up and is directed to a form that asks for:
+		- name, username, and password
+	*if user is returning - user clicks on log in and enters:
+		- username and password

+2. Once the User is logged in they are taken to the App page.
+On this page the user sees:
+	* Nav Bar
+		- Name of app in left corner
+		- "user's name" logged in and the option to log out in right corner
+	* Body
+		- top section
+			* as Users choose Restaurants this section will be populated with where users are going for lunch the feed will automatically update itself.
+		- bottom section
+			* a list of Restaurants is listed here
+				- next to each restaurant are options:
+					* pre-order
+					* delivery
+					* eat there
+					* walk to

 Making lunch plans shouldn’t be harder than eating it.

-CraigsLunch is simply the easiest way to coordinate the who, what, where of lunch.

-With your teams's Slack credentials login and

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #3: Building Your Own API with AJAX